China, U.S. to cooperate on strategic oil reserves

-Under the agreement, the U.S. Energy Department and NEA will share information on technical, management and policy issues related to oil stockpiles, the Energy Department said in a statement on Friday.

-The pact was forged during a visit to Beijing this week by U.S. Energy Secretary Ernest Moniz with NEA head Wu Xinxiong, the NEA said on its website late on Thursday.
+During a visit to Beijing this week, U.S. Energy Secretary Ernest Moniz and NEA head Wu Xinxiong signed a Memorandum of Understanding on SPR cooperation, the NEA said on its website late on Thursday.
+It did not give any further details on the cooperation. (wwww.nea.gov.cn)

-The agencies will hold annual technical meetings held alternately in each of the two countries.

-“These activities will allow the two countries to understand each other’s systems and decision-making, which will facilitate effective response to disruptions in the global petroleum supply,” the Energy Department said.

-Ensuring a sufficient emergency oil stockpile means more to China after it surpassed the United States late last year as the world’s largest net oil importer.
+Having a sufficient emergency oil stockpile means more to China now after it surpassed the United States late last year as the world’s largest net oil importer.
 Overseas purchases help meet around 57 percent of China’s total crude oil requirement.

 China aims to eventually meet the OECD standard of stockpiling enough to cover 90 days of net oil imports.